Understanding Cochlear Implants

-If you have severe or profound hearing loss, a team of experts at a cochlear implant center can determine whether you're a good candidate for this surgery.
+If you have severe or profound hearing loss, a team of experts at a cochlear implant center can help you decide whether you're a good candidate for this surgery.
 Typically, these experts include an ear doctor (otologist), audiologist, psychologist, counselor, and speech-language pathologist.
 The team works together to evaluate you, perform the surgery, and offer follow-up care.

-an exam of the external, middle, and inner ear to check for infection or abnormalities
+an exam of the external, middle, and inner ear to check for infection or other issues

 a hearing aid evaluation

-CT or MRI scans to check the inner ear and hearing nerve, in part to determine whether the cochlea has a normal shape
+CT or MRI scans to check the inner ear and hearing nerve, in part to see whether the cochlea has a normal shape

 a physical exam to prepare for general anesthesia